 If maintenance is defective, has not been carried out early enough or improperly, the condition of the equipment can turn out to be harmful, not only during maintenance interventions, but also during the restart of the machine or its normal functioning.
 All individuals in interaction with the piece of equipment are concerned.

 Among the most frequent accidents are:

-- fall from height or on the same level;
+- falling from height or on the same level;

 - gas releases or asphyxia ;